top of page

 Clarice Lispector

-Right now you may find that you need direct tending to your general wellbeing, morale, sense of safety, and sense of self.
+In this very moment you may find yourself needing acute and direct support with your general wellbeing, morale, motivation, sense of security, and sense of self.
+Your hope for the future wanes more than its waxes.
 Overwhelmed by the reactions of your defenses, daily life has lost its joy and meaning.

 Or, you may feel strongly rooted in your sense of self and instead seek to embolden your life; to uncover what lies beneath so that a more vibrant and connected you may emerge.
-Perhaps what you hope for from therapy now is to expand your philosophy, get playful in your shadow, or radically live out your values.
+Perhaps what you hope for from therapy now is to expand your philosophy, get playful in your shadow, or radically live out the values you've grown clear are yours and not simply inherited.

-Whatever season you find yourself, I do my part to meet you where you are and hold space that is unique to your needs, strengths, and interests.
+Whatever season you find yourself, I do my part to meet you there and hold a container that is unique to your needs, strengths, and interests.
+Therapy comes to you.

 ...and then invites you on an adventure